 In this course, author and photographer Ben Long explores the tools and techniques behind modern-day travel journaling.
 Ben takes us on a road trip across the Southwest to detail a variety of methods for documenting the salient moments of a trip.
 Ben discusses and demonstrates software and hardware tools for capturing the notes, images, and location data from your trip, and assembling them into a journal that you can share with others or keep as a personal memento of your travels.
 He also shares tips on publishing your journal as a PDF or a printed book.
 Along the way, he provides insightful advice on establishing a balance between documenting your travels and experiencing them.

 Some different ways that you can visualize your trip and see where you've been.
-Along the way, I'm also going to be journaling.
-Now that may sound like kind of a non sequitur to throw in to a photography course.
-But maybe you're like me.
-You go out and you, you go to an event or, or go on vacation or something, and you take all these pictures and you come back.
-And you adjust them and you edit them and maybe you print some of them.
-Maybe even hang some on your wall.
-But for the most part, you just have these pictures.
+Along the way I'm also going to be journaling.
+Now that might sound like a non-sequitur to throw into a photography course, but maybe you're like me, you go out, and you go to an event or go on vacation or something, and you take all these pictures and you come back and you adjust them and you edit them and maybe you print some of them, maybe even hang some on your wall, but for the most part you just have these pictures.
 What do you do with them?
-One thing you might do with them is use them to tell the story of something that has happened in your life.

-And one way that you might tell that story is by creating a journal out of those photos.
+One thing you might do with them is to tell the story of something that has happened in your life, and one way that you might tell that story is by creating a journal out of those photos.

 Either simply a photo book, or as I'm going to do, an actual journal that combines photos and words.
-So come along with me now as I head off on my bike across the Southwest where I'm going to see the sights, and experience all sorts of things, and records those experiences with photos and words.
+So come along with me now as I head off on my bike across the southwest where I'm going to see the sights, and experience all sorts of things, and record those experiences with photos and words.